 Correlograms were built for gold and for silver, and both showed good structure.
-Gold correlogram nuggets were 65% of the sill and total ranges were >100m.
+Gold correlogram nuggets were 60% of the sill and total ranges were >60m to 100m with the longer ranges in the horizontal and north-south orientations.
 The bulk of the sills, however, were at ranges between 20m and 45m.
-Silver correlogram nuggets were 50% of the sill and total ranges were generally <100m.
-The bulk of the sills, however, were at around 40m.
+Silver correlogram nuggets were 40% of the sill and total ranges were generally <100m.
+The bulk of the sills, however, were at around 30 to 50m.

-14.7 Estimation of Eastside Resources
+14.2.6 Estimation of Eastside Resources

-Four estimates were completed: polygonal, nearest neighbor, inverse distance to the third power ("ID"), and kriged.
+Four estimates were completed: polygonal, nearest neighbor, inverse distance to the third power (" $ID^{3}$ "), and kriged.
 These estimates were run several times in order to evaluate the results and determine sensitivity to estimation parameters.
-The ID estimate is the reported estimate.
+The $ID^{3}$ estimate is the reported estimate.
 The block model was broken down into five estimation areas to control the orientation of the search and anisotropy in estimation (Table 14.5).